 A thin layer of dust covered just about everything.

 It had been sitting there basically untouched for many years now.
-The only use it ever got was when her young cousins came to visit.
+The only use it ever got was when her younger cousins came to visit.
 So, when they were last here, I offered it to their mother.
-It seemed like some little girl somewhere should be enjoying it.
+It seemed like it deserved more than the benign neglect it had been receiving for quite some time.

 My daughter hardly put up a protest.

-My daughter on the other hand would occasionally wander over and engage in some make believe play, but the enthusiasm just wasn’t there.
+My daughter on the other hand would occasionally wander over and engage in some make believe play during early elementary school, but the enthusiasm just wasn’t there.

-It never really mattered then, as I loved the feisty little girl she was becoming, part sass and attitude and part brain and bookworm.
+It never really mattered then, as I loved the feisty headstrong person she was becoming, part sass and attitude and part brain and bookworm.

 All that really mattered was that she was still my little girl.